pianoza/MLToolbox/docs/examples.rst

 ********

 The best way to learn is with examples, and ``vre_template_tool`` is no exception.
-For this reason, there is an example you can test and is available at `tests/basic/`_ directory.
+For this reason, there is an example you can test and it is available at `tests/basic/`_ directory.

 .. _tests/basic/: https://github.com/inab/vre_template_tool/tree/master/tests/basic/